nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 * Provision an application server
 * Write programs to parse and digest these types of files.

-Rather, you can configure a scheduled job to retrieve the file from the specfied endpoint and have ATSD parse it according to pre-defined rules.
+Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
 The reports will be continuously updated as new data comes in.

 With ATSD, the user is able display the dataset in an easily understandable manner.
 The below figure shows each fuel type for each of the 5 locations.